This feature availability depends on your plan.

 |Home Phone Number||%%HomePhoneNumber%%|

 Some messages, such as encrypted messages, prevent Exchange from modifying the content of the original message.
 Exchange enables you to control how your organization handles these messages.
 When you create a disclaimer, you can decide whether to wrap a message that can't be modified, reject the message if a disclaimer can't be added, or ignore the disclaimer action and deliver the message without a disclaimer.
 To control this behavior, navigate to the Company Disclaimer page in CONTROL PANEL and change the setting for the Failure Action if Unable to Apply option.
-Please note that if you have the Secure Mail service enabled, you should set the Failure Action to Ignore to avoid problems with delivery of encrypted messages.
+Please note that if you have the Encrypted Message service enabled, you should set the Failure Action to Ignore to avoid problems with the delivery of encrypted messages.
+This does not apply to Policy-Based Encryption whether it's TLS or Web Portal Encryption.

 The Failure Action settings are: